Choose your language:

 What are the main barriers to executing an effective diversity, equity and inclusion strategy and how can businesses overcome them?

-Our 2022 report on Diversity, Equity and Inclusion (DEI) in IT found that 96% of IT professionals say leadership at their company makes it clear that DEI initiatives are critical aspects of company strategy.
-The benefits of DEI are clear, but for many organisations there are still barriers when it comes to strategic implementation and practical application.
+TEKsystems 2024 Diversity, Equity and Inclusion in IT report revealed that organisations are making positive strides toward creating more inclusive and equitable workplaces.
+With 57% of organisations having mature/advanced DEI programmes in place, up from 46% in 2023.
+The benefits of DEI are clear and more companies are adopting DEI in a strategic fashion, but for many businesses, there are still barriers when it comes to strategic implementation and practical application.
 So, what are some of these limitations and how can businesses overcome them?

 Boardroom diversity